bhisaac/5eFP/5eFP-SRD.md

 This section provides the rules for casting spells.
 Different character classes have distinctive ways of learning and preparing their spells, and monsters use spells in unique ways.
 Regardless of its source, a spell follows the rules here.

+> Some gaming worlds, such as those in science fantasy, futuristic, or modern settings, may refer to "magic" as preternatural or technological rather than "magical."
+>
+> You can use these same spellcasting rules, replacing terms and common usage.
+For example, preternatural effects may require the use of an implement such as an 8-inch to 1-foot-long thin piece of synthetic, wood, metal, or composite material infused with energy instead of a free hand, which effectively still requires a free hand to grasp the implement.
+>
+> You can replace or "reskin" how magic works in your game, but you must still keep these spellcasting rules and limitations.

 ## What Is a Spell?

 A spell is a discrete magical effect, a single shaping of the magical energies that suffuse the multiverse into a specific, limited expression.
 In casting a spell, a character carefully plucks at the invisible strands of raw magic suffusing the world, pins them in place in a particular pattern, sets them vibrating in a specific way, and then releases them to unleash the desired effect—in most cases, all in the span of seconds.